GuillermoBaldan/Text-Pattern-Generator/README.md

 # Text Pattern Generator

-This repository contains a Node.js script (`solver.js`) designed to solve specific problems.
-The script handles input phrases and performs certain operations based on the defined logic.
+This repository contains a Node.js script (`solver.js`) designed to solve specific problems based on phrases contained within the `corpus.txt` file.
+The script handles input phrases and performs certain operations based on the implicit logic extracted from the `corpus.txt`.

 ## Description

-The `solver.js` script is built to process input phrases and carry out specific tasks, such as escaping characters or performing manipulations based on predefined patterns.
-The script is flexible and can handle various types of input phrases.
+The `solver.js` script is built to process input phrases and derive specific patterns or logic from the contents of the `corpus.txt`.
+It carries out tasks such as escaping characters or applying transformations based on the implicit patterns found within the corpus.
+The script is flexible and adapts its behavior to the phrases present in `corpus.txt`.

 ## Usage